-Managing these materials as universal waste means that they are not counted toward your generator status or reported on your Dangerous Waste Annual Report, unless you qualify as a large quantity handler.
+Managing these materials as universal waste means that they are not counted toward your generator category or reported on your Dangerous Waste Annual Report, unless you qualify as a large quantity handler.

 What is universal waste?

 In Washington, five categories of waste can be managed as universal waste:

 - Lights, lamps, light bulbs, and light tubes

 - Mercury-containing thermometers

 How do you manage universal waste?